Dazzlecube/Stories-Untold/content/posts/neurondynamics/index.md

 Importantly, these behaviors are not theoretical artifacts: neurons with these spiking patterns are observed in the brain.
 What's more, these different spiking patterns play essential biological and computational roles.
-Bursts or frequency adaptation, for instance, directly influence the probability of synapses being activated and thus learning mechanisms.
+Bursts or frequency adaptation, for instance, directly influence the probability of synapses being activated and thus our learning mechanisms.

 These neuronal dynamics adds a layer of complexity to understanding the brain, especially when combined together to form a recurrent network.
 Nonetheless, the fact that our brain uses different types of neurons with different dynamical properties suggests that this complexity might be worth it when solving real-life tasks efficiently.